code4me/4me-sdk-graphql-dotnet/README.md

 For a general introduction to the GraphQL query language please see [graphql.org](https://graphql.org/), and for a 4me specific introduction see [4me GraphQL Training](https://learning.4me.com/integrations_graphql/).

 ## Client
 The `Sdk4meClient` class provides access to all the necessary methods for querying and modifying data.
-With the `Get` and `Mutation` methods, there are three properties that allow for default behavior customization.
+With the `Get` and `Mutation` methods, there are four properties that allow for default behavior customization.
 - The `EnumeratorTolerantSerializer` property, when set to true, allows for ignoring unmappable enumerator values and instead returns null or a default value.
 - The `DefaultItemsPerRequest` property sets the number of items per connection request, with a default and maximum value of 100.
 - The `MaximumRecursiveRequests` property controls the number of recursive requests that the client can make when pagination occurs in the top level query.
 The default value is 10.